laumr200/GeoApp-IOS/README.md

-✈️ Project Overview: Airport Catalogue in SwiftUI
+✈️ Project Overview: Airport Catalogue in SwiftUI.

 This SwiftUI project is an interactive catalogue of airports around the world.
 It loads airport data from a text file, parses it into structured objects, and allows users to view airport details including name, code, location, and coordinates.
 It also includes reverse geolocation to display human-readable addresses and allows opening airport locations in Apple Maps.

 📁 Main Components and Files